Chelsea Randall

-Chelsea Randall (born 14 June 1991) is an Australian rules footballer playing for the Adelaide Football Club in the AFL Women's competition.
-She is one of the club's inaugural AFLW team co-captains, and won three premierships in the role.
+Chelsea Rose Elizabeth Randall (born 14 June 1991) is a former Australian rules footballer who played for the Adelaide Football Club in the AFL Women's (AFLW).
+Randall was an inaugural Adelaide co-captain, sharing the role with Erin Phillips for four seasons before serving as sole captain for another four seasons, and captained Adelaide to three AFL Women's premierships in that time.

+Randall had a career-best season in 2018, sharing the inaugural AFLCA AFLW champion player of the year award with Emma Kearney and winning the Adelaide Club Champion award.
+She was selected in five AFL Women's All-Australian teams (including as captain in 2018), captained the Allies in the inaugural AFL Women's State of Origin match in 2017 and won the inaugural Showdown Medal in season 7.

+Noted as a courageous player, Randall won six AFLPA AFLW most courageous player awards between 2017 and 2024; however, as a result, she suffered from several concussions throughout her career, including in a preliminary final in 2021, which ruled her out of playing in the 2021 AFL Women's Grand Final.
+She ultimately retired due to concussion-related issues prior to the 2026 season.

 Early life and state league football

 Randall began playing football in the boys under-11 side at the Safety Bay Stingers.

 Randall has played state league football with in the West Australian Women's Football League (WAFL) since 2008.
 She is a two-time winner of the WAWFL best and fairest award.

 Randall is a three-time All-Australian and has represented Western Australia at four national championships.
 Her first selection came at the age of 15.
 In 2013, she captained the state's side at that year's championships.

 In 2011, she was selected as one of eight players to participate the AIS/AFL women's academy.

 Randall was drafted to the side for the 2013 women's AFL exhibition series with the third overall pick.
 In 2014, she was returned to Melbourne's side and was named best on ground in the series' second exhibition match of that year.
 She recorded fourteen marks and two goals in the match.
 Randall continued to play for the side through to the end of the 2016 exhibition series.
 In 2016, she also played matches for in the same exhibition series.